GK230/GK230/README.md

 ### Hi there 👋 , I'm Geeta.
 Welcome to my GitHub page!

-- :woman_student:  I'm have just graduated from a Full Stack Software Engineering Course at Boolean
+- :woman_student:  I have just graduated from a Full Stack Software Engineering Course at Boolean
 - :computer:  I'm currently looking for a position as a Full Stack Software Engineer
 - :seedling:  I'm eager to learn new things and develop my skills
 - :framed_picture:  Here'a link to my : [project portfolio](https://github.com/GK230/project-portfolio)